GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

     - MEDIA_CHECK
     - PLAYLIST_PUSH_TO_PLAYERS
     - PLAYLIST_ACCEPTED_BY_PLAYERS
 - **notificationTimestamp** - A date and time (in UTC) that indicates when this notification was created.
 This can be used to ensure notifications are read in the appropriate order.
-The format will be `year-month-day hours:mins:secs:milliseconds`.
-24 hour time will be used.
+The format will be `year-month-day hours:mins:secs:milliseconds` using 24 hour time.
 - **status** - A String that will indicate if the step in the update process for which this notification was generated succeeded or failed.
   - Values
     - success